Valegate/.github/profile/README.md

 Beyond Horizons is more than just a Minecraft server - it’s a living world built around creativity, collaboration, and adventure.
 From custom mechanics to carefully designed events, everything we create is focused on delivering a memorable and rewarding experience for our players.

-Whether you’re a builder, explorer, competitor, or developer, Valegate is a place where your ideas can grow.
+Whether you’re a builder, explorer, competitor, or developer, Beyond Horizons is a place where your ideas can grow.

 ---